hippiehunter/dblbook/src/common/control_flow.md

 ## Loops

 Loops are foundational constructs used to automate and repeat tasks a certain number of times, or until a specific condition is met.
 FOR loops are typically used in cases where the exact number of iterations is known beforehand, whereas WHILE and WHILE-DO loops are more suitable when iterations depend on certain conditions.
-And FOREACH is used to improve readability when operating over a collection or dynamic array.
+FOREACH is used to improve readability when operating over a collection or dynamic array.

 There are other methods to handle repetition in code.
 For instance, recursion, where a function calls itself, is an alternative that can be more intuitive for certain tasks, such as traversing tree-like data structures.
 However, recursion may lead to higher memory usage and potential stack overflow errors if not used correctly.
-Furthermore, earlier, less-structured looping mechanisms, such as the `goto` statement, were used to jump to different points in the code.
-While goto provides a great degree of freedom, it often leads to "spaghetti code," which is hard to read and maintain due to its lack of structure.
+Furthermore, earlier, less-structured looping mechanisms, such as the GOTO statement, have been used to jump to different points in the code.
+While GOTO provides a great degree of freedom, it often leads to "spaghetti code," which is hard to read and maintain due to its lack of structure.
+We'll discuss GOTO and other unconditional statements in [Unconditional control flow](#unconditional-control-flow) below.

 The **FOR-FROM-THRU** loop (`FOR variable FROM initial THRU final [BY incr]`) executes a statement as long as the the value of *variable* is within the specified range.
 The variable's value is incremented after each iteration.
-The default increment value is 1, but you can specify a in increment value by using `BY incr`.
+The default increment value is 1, but you can specify an increment value by using `BY incr`.

 ```dbl
 record